stdnmr/coffee-recipes/PourOver.md

 ## Steps
 1. Start your timer and **pour in a bit of water (2-3x the weight of coffee)**.
 Fully saturate the beans by **swirling or stiring** your coffee.
 Wait until the timer hits **30s**.
 2. Start to pour in the rest of the water, slow down a bit over time.
 Aim to **finish the pour at 1:30**.
-To know down any coffee particles stuck to the the wall you can **stir** along the wall of the filter.
+To knock down any coffee particles stuck to the the wall you can **stir** along the wall of the filter.
 To achieve a flat coffee bed for the draw down, **swirl** the filter around.
 3. The **draw down** should end at **around 3 minutes**.